Orange-OpenSource/a11y-guidelines/src/en/articles/how-to-test-android.md

 ---
-title: "Testing the accessibility of an iOS application"
+title: "Testing the accessibility of an Android application"
 abstract: "Description of the main testing tools and methods to quickly assess the accessibility of an iOS application"
 titleBeforeTag: true
 date: "2024-08-09"